Home Depot Background Check: How It Works (& What Not To Do)

 What Shows Up on a Background Check for Home Depot?

 Warrants may also appear on a background check for Home Depot since they are court documents and considered public record.
-Can you pass a background check with a warrant when applying at Home Depot?

 For positions that require money management, a credit history report will also be included.
 Credit history is a requirement for c-suite, or executive level, screenings due to the increased responsibilities.1